Loki-Xer/Jarvis-md/README.md

 ### 1. Customise Bot

- Go to Environment Variables and editi and use
+ use setvar to customise bot

   </details>